 In reality, being frugal is managing your resources and making careful, planned purchases.
-This means that a frugal person is careful with his money, but it does not mean that he does not do the things that he loves the most in a cost-effective way.
+This means that a frugal person is mindful in spending his money, but it does not mean that he does not do the things that he loves the most in a cost-effective way.
 It is important to be frugal in a healthy way that is emanating from a positive mindset towards money matters.

 The key to embracing a more frugal lifestyle is recognizing the areas where you may need to cut back and choosing the areas where you feel that you have earned the right to splurge a little bit more within reason.
 A frugal person recognizes that no matter how much she wants a certain item, if she can’t pay cash for it, then she can’t have it.
 She also looks ahead to see if this particular purchase is going to make it difficult to purchase groceries at the end of the month.
 She has mastered the basic financial skills so that she is in control of her money and her emotions when she curbs her spending.
 This comes from a conviction about higher goals and priorities.